 “Making sure any insecticide treatment is slotted in at the optimum time is the best way to avoid getting into a situation where pyrethroids are overused.
 We will all need to work together to stop aphids building up further resistance to current effective treatments.”

-Keep checking our website for the most up-to-date advice on protecting your cereal crops after the neonicotinoid seed treatment ban.
+Keep checking our website for the most up-to-date advice on protecting your cereal crops.

 1 AHDB Wheat Disease Management Guide, Winter 2014/15 – Updated February 2016